canjs/canjs/docs/can-guides/commitment/recipes/playlist-editor/playlist-editor.md

 ### The problem

-In this section we will:
+In this section, we will:

 1. Create a search `<input>` where a user can type a search query.
 2. When the user types more than 2 characters, get a list of video search results and display